RAS-University/robotic-courses/docs/UAV.md

 ![video](https://www.youtube.com/watch?v=Ra6I6svXQPg)
 ><sub>How sparrowhawks catch garden birds.
 Agile maneuvers of a hawk in slow motion.
 Available at: https://www.youtube.com/watch?v=Ra6I6svXQPg</sub>

 There are several challenges when trying to mimick a bird with a robot.
 An obvious one is to replicate the agile flying maneuvers which require a complex wing and tail mechanismn to achieve multiple degree of freedoms together with robust control algorithmns in a complex aerodynamical regime.
 Additionally, long-range flights require a hybrid strategy allowing to change between flapping and gliding modes.
 Another major challenge is the trade-off between a lightweight robot with yet powerful actuators, capable of providing sufficient force and torque.
-Despite thath, specific maneuvers like take-off and landing are a big challenge for flapping robots.
+Despite that, specific maneuvers like take-off and landing are a big challenge for flapping robots.

 Below you find some the key characteristics for bird-insipired flapping-wing robots:
 - forward flight